sellmerfud/fitl/README.md

 The `rollback` command will let you restart the game from the beginning of any turn.

+The `perform` command is used to carry out the action on the current card for the next eligible faction.
+During a human faction's turn the program will prompt you for how to proceed and will log the results of your action.
-When it is a Bot faction's turn to play you will use the `bot` command.
-The results of the Bot turn are displayed so that you can follow along and update your physical game board.
+During a Bot faction's turn the results of the Bot action are displayed so that you can follow along and update your physical game board.

-When it is a human faction's turn to play you will use the `act` command to take your turn.
-The program will then ask you how you wish to proceed.

 During your turn you can enter `abort` at most prompts if you wish to cancel what you have done and start your turn over.
 This will take you back to the start of your turn.
 And any changes